John Major's Audacity Given His Foreign Aid Record

 Yesterday John Major added his tuppence to the foreign aid debate ahead of the vote, opining that

-“It seems that we can afford a “national yacht” than no-one either wants or needs, whilst cutting help to some of the most miserable and destitute people in the world.
+“It seems that we can afford a “national yacht” that no-one either wants or needs, whilst cutting help to some of the most miserable and destitute people in the world.

 This is not a Conservatism that I recognise.
 It is the stamp of Little England, not Great Britain.”